jeffdelmerico/UH_Beamer_Theme/README.md

 UH_Beamer_Theme
 ===============
-Author: Jeff Delmerico <<jad12@buffalo.edu>>
+Author: Jeff Delmerico <<jad4@hawaii.edu>>

 Theme and examples adapted from: Sascha Steinbiss <<steinbiss@zbh.uni-hamburg.de>> and LIM Lian Tze <<liantze@gmail.com>>, respectively.

-Theme for LaTeX Beamer presentations based on SUNY Buffalo official PPT template.
+Theme for LaTeX Beamer presentations based on University of Hawai`i at Manoa logos and color scheme.
 It contains the theme files in the "theme" directory, and an example tex document and makefile in the "example" directory.

 These instructions assume an Ubuntu system with an installation LaTeX with Beamer...if you're using something else, you're on your own.